The Nature of Truth

 Are You Equipped to Win the World War of Worldviews?

-The Biblical Worldview Summit (3-9 January 2020) in Hermanus, Western Cape, is a vibrant and exciting camp programme that practically prepares young people to deal with the issues, temptations and pressures of life, Biblically.
+The Biblical Worldview Summit (4-11 January 2021) near Cape Town, is a vibrant and exciting camp programme that practically prepares young people to deal with the issues, temptations and pressures of life, Biblically.
 The BWS has been designed to equip students with the facts and skills they need to deal with humanism and evolutionism.
 The Summit is a crash course to enable students to understand and articulate the Christian worldview, to enable them to answer the toughest questions and to practically prepare them so that they can respond to every challenge to their Christian Faith with confidence.

 Education is a Battlefield